FREQUENTLY

 Where does my application fee go?

 Sonntag Grant does not generate profits.
-The application fee helps us to cover admin, running and promotional costs.
-Any unused funds will be re-invested into Sonntag Grant and/or donated to Ukraine Trust Chain or UNRWA’s Gaza appeal.
+The application fee helps to cover admin, running, production, distribution and promotional costs.

 HOW TO APPLY